Realm-Bot/docs/Features/chatrelay.md

   The bot does this by joining the realm on the realm owner's account or its own account *if you have alt account joining enabled*

-  There are two ways how the bot sends messages from the realm to the discord.
+  The bot sends messages from the realm to the discord in two ways.
 One as a normal message and as an embed (*also called tellraw relay*)

   ![Example of normal relay message](/images/relay.png)